 Quitobaquito has had many colorful residents.
-Andrew Dorsey arrived in the early 1860's, opened a store, dug the pond deeper and built an earthen dam to create a bigger water source.
+Andrew Dorsey arrived in the early 1860s, opened a store, dug the pond deeper and built an earthen dam to create a bigger water source.
 He also dug irrigation ditches to water his pomegranate and fig trees.
-Dorsey lived in the area until the 1890's.
-In 1887, a former Texas Ranger named Jefferson Davis Milton was hired to establish a United States Custom and Immigration station at Quitobaquito.
+Dorsey lived in the area until the 1890s.
+In 1887, a former Texas Ranger named Jefferson Davis Milton was hired to establish a United States customs and immigration station at Quitobaquito.

-Milton went on to mine for gold and silver in the area and established the Milton Mine that you can still visit in the monument today.
+Milton mined for gold and silver in the area and established the Milton Mine that you can visit in the monument today.
 Around 1903, local rancher Thomas Childs Jr. arrived and rebuilt Dorsey's dam and irrigation ditches.
 Among other crops, he started to grow watermelons.

-On April 13, 1937, President Franklin Roosevelt signed the proclamation creating Organ Pipe cactus National Monument.
-Around 1947, the pond at Quitobaquito was approximately 2 feet deep, and covered an area up to 0.5 acres.
-Also over 4,000 feet of irrigation ditches existed, providing water to at least 8 fig trees and 22 pomegranate trees.
+On April 13, 1937, President Franklin Roosevelt signed the proclamation creating Organ Pipe Cactus National Monument.
+Around 1947, the pond at Quitobaquito was approximately 2 feet deep, and covered an area up to a half acre.
+More than 4,000 feet of irrigation ditches existed, providing water to at least 8 fig trees and 22 pomegranate trees.

 On July 8, 1957, Jim Orosco sold all remaining private land at Quitobaquito to the National Park Service for $13,000.
-The Orosco family of Hia C-ed O'odham decent, are believed to be the longest term resident family at Quitobaquito, living there from 1887 to 1957.
+The Orosco family of Hia C-ed O'odham decent, is believed to be the longest-term resident family at Quitobaquito, living there from 1887 to 1957.

-In 1961 the National Park Service removed all old structures from the site and also drained and deepened the pond.
+In 1961 the National Park Service removed all old structures from the site and drained and deepened the pond.
 A parking lot and trails were built to accommodate visitors.
-The area was fenced and cattle guards were added to discourage livestock grazing.
+The area was fenced, and cattle guards were added to discourage livestock grazing.

 Managing for Today and Beyond

-Drought conditions from the mid- 1990's to 2006 caused moderate fluctuations in the pond level.
-In 2007 it was determined that there was also large-scale leakage from the pond and corrective actions were taken over the next few years including bulrush removal, partial pond and berm renovation and the placement of a temporary seal around the leaning Fremont cottonwood tree in the southwest corner, the site of substantial water leakage.
-All of these actions were in an effort to protect and preserve the pond and the habitat of its inhabitants such as the endangered Quitobaquito pupfish.
+Drought conditions from the mid-1990s to 2006 caused moderate fluctuations in the pond level.
+In 2007 it was determined that there was also large-scale leakage from the pond.
+Corrective actions were taken over the next few years including bulrush removal, partial pond and berm renovation.
+All of these actions were designed to protect and preserve the pond and the habitat of its inhabitants such as the endangered Quitobaquito pupfish.